kschuler/ling104/index.md

 ## Schedule
 Schedule is subject to change.
-All lectures will be recorded and posterd here on the schedule a few minutes after each class.
+All lectures will be recorded and posted here after each class.
+Links to readings, lecture notes, and other resources will be posted as the week approaches.

 Wk  | Lecture | Readings | Resources
   --- | --- | --- | ---